Amazingren/CrossMLP/README.md

 In [BMVC 2021](https://www.bmvc2021.com/) **Oral**. <br>
 The repository offers the official implementation of our paper in PyTorch.

+:t-rex:News!
+We have updated the proposed CrossMLP(December 9th, 2021)!

 ## Installation
 - Step1: Create a new virtual environment with anaconda